Zero new COVID-19 cases in Renfrew County

 -

-Six new cases of COVID-19 in KFL&A regionSix new cases of COVID-19 are being reported in the KFL&A region.
+Four new COVID-19 cases in KFL&A regionFour new cases of COVID-19 are being reported in the KFL&A region.

 -